Arabic Ontology

+Arabic Ontology is a website offering linguistic ontology services for the Arabic language which can be used like the online site WordNet.
+Users can use Arabic Ontology to classify or clarify the concepts and meanings of Arabic terms.

 Ontology Structure

-The ontology structure (i.e., data model) is similar to WordNet structure.
-Each concept in the ontology is given a unique concept identifier (URI), informally described by a gloss, and lexicalized by one or more of synonymous lemma terms.
+The ontology structure (i.e., data model) is similar to WordNet's structure.
+Each concept in the database is given a unique concept identifier (URI), informally described by a gloss, and lexicalized by one or more synonymous lemma terms.

 Each term-concept pair is called a sense, and is given a SenseID.
 A set of senses is called synset.
-Concepts and senses are described by further attributes such as era and area - to specify when and where it is used, lexicalization type, example sentence, example instances, ontological analysis, and others.
-Semantic relations (e.g., SubTypeOf, PartOf, and others) are defined between concepts.
-Some important individuals are included in the ontology, such as individual countries and seas.
+Concepts and senses are described by further attributes such as era and area — to specify example usage and ontological analysis.
+Semantic relations are defined between concepts.
+Some important entities are included in the ontology, such as individual countries and bodies of water.
 These individuals are given separate IndividualIDs and linked with their concepts through the InstanceOf relation.

 Mappings to other resources

 Concepts in the Arabic Ontology are mapped to synsets in WordNet, as well as to BFO and DOLCE.
 Terms used in the Arabic Ontology are mapped to lemmas in the LDC's SAMA database.